osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

 ```

-If they cryptographic keys are not protected by biometrics (i.e users are not prompted for biometric authentication when
+If they cryptographic keys are not locked by biometrics (i.e users are not prompted for biometric authentication when
 they approve an Authentication request), you can initialize a Signature directly as shown in the `KeyStoreUtil` class.

 That's it!
 Although this tutorial is quite high level, the actual implementation took about a day.